Expert dental care in Thailand, coordinated for you

 How Long Does Dental Bonding Last?

 Dental bonding lasts 5–10 years with proper care.
 Front teeth bonding that avoids heavy bite forces tends to last toward the upper end of that range.
-If a bonded tooth chips or stains beyond what polishing can fix, the composite can be repaired or replaced chairside in the same way it was originally applied — no lab work, no waiting.
+If a bonded tooth chips or stains beyond what polishing can fix, the composite can be repaired or replaced chairside in the same way it was originally applied.
+No lab work, no waiting.

-Bonding vs Veneers — Which Lasts Longer?
+Bonding vs Veneers: Which Lasts Longer?

 Porcelain veneers last 10–15 years and resist staining far better than composite.
 Bonding lasts 5–10 years and is more prone to surface staining.
 The trade-off is that bonding costs less, requires no enamel removal, is completed in one visit and is fully reversible.
 For small, targeted repairs, bonding is often the smarter choice.
 For a full-smile transformation, veneers deliver a more durable result.